Th3Osc4r/LoRa-SX1262-P2P-Arduino-IDE/README.md

 Why this driver?

-The table below summarizes the key design differences compared to commonly used Arduino LoRa libraries (e.g. RadioLib-based approaches):
+The table below summarizes the key design characteristics of this driver:

 | Feature | SX1262-P2P Driver |
 |---------|-------------------|